 As a federal student loan borrower, you stand to lose the following benefits through refinancing:

 - Repayment assistance programs (like Public Service Loan Forgiveness and other programs)

 Though lenders in the student loan refinancing space may offer some benefits like deferment, the benefits still come up short compared to what the U.S. Department of Education offers.
 Not only that, but private lenders can change their offerings at any time.

 “Because many of the players in the private student loan refinancing field are relatively new, we simply do not know how they will treat struggling borrowers or borrowers who have defaulted,” says Minsky.
-“We don’t know how lenient and flexible they will be, how liberally they will apply the relief programs in their contracts, or how aggressively they will pursue people.”
+“We don’t know how lenient and flexible they will be, how liberally they will implement the relief programs in their contracts, or how aggressively they will pursue people.”

 Is Refinancing a Good Idea?